grisu48/orion/README.md

     Certfile = /conf/orion.crt
     Keyfile = /conf/orion.key

+Note: Use the `chroot` setting in containers for additional security.

 ## Credits

 * This project was inspired by the [titan2](https://gitlab.com/lostleonardo/titan2) minimalistic Gemini server written by lostleonardo.